mgheorghe/DASH/documentation/general/program-scale-testing-requirements/hero-implementation-details.md

 For TCP we use IxLoad since it has full TCP stack that is very configurable and can simulate a lot of diferent scenarios.

-While the hero test calls for 6 TCP packets SYN/SYNACK/ACK/FIN/FINACK/ACK, we make use of HTTP as aplication tha runs over TCP and on the wire we will end up with 7 packets for every conection.
+While the hero test calls for 6 TCP packets SYN/SYNACK/ACK/FIN/FINACK/ACK, we make use of HTTP as necessarily that runs over TCP and on the wire we will end up with 7 packets for every conection.

 PPS used for CPS test can be sen the the L23 stats in IxLoad.

-Keep an eye on TCP failures on client and server a retransmit is bad it simbolizes packet drop that was detected and TCP stack had to rentransmit. a conection drop is super extra bad it means even after 3-5 retries packet did not made it.
+Keep an eye on TCP failures on client and server a retransmit is bad it simbolizes packet drop that was detected and TCP stack had to rentransmit. a connection drop is super extra bad it means even after 3-5 retries packet did not made it.

 We also look at number of concurent conection while the test is running. traffic generator puts on the wire equaly time spaced SYN packets to match the desired CPS but rest of comunication happens as fast as posible. impacted by line rate and latency. in theory if line rate is high and latency low the whole exchange of 7 packets could finish before the next SYN is sent resulting in 0 concurent conection. (flow table will be 1), while a slow travel time for packets will results in conections that have not been terminated yet as new connections get initiated and this will result in a certain number concurent connection.
 Idealy we want to see the concurent conection number as low as posible.